 At autumn Agora Zaragoza 2013 AEGEE-Eindhoven members came up with the great plan to arrange a helicopter flight to the next spring Agora in Patras.
 It took till just before Agora Patras before some people found out that we were not really going to organize a helicopter flight from Eindhoven to Greece.

-May 2016 an exchange with AEGEE-Bucurest was organised.
-In summer 2016 AEGEE-Eindhoven organised 2 Summer Universities.
+In May of 2016, an exchange with AEGEE-Bucureşti was organised.
+In summer 2016, AEGEE-Eindhoven organised 2 Summer Universities.
 Next to the Summer University in Eindhoven, one member came up with a great idea to organise a Summer University in Ireland.
 Of course, the entire AEGEE Network was interested in this event and it managed to receive 123 applicants for 25 spots.

-2017 Started with an away exchange to AEGEE-Tbilisi.
-During summer there was also the sad moment that we had to say goodbye to the bunker.
-AEGEE-Eindhoven moved to Metaforum were it shares a room with the international student organisation, Cosmos.
+The year 2017 Started with an away exchange to AEGEE-Tbilisi.
+During summer, there was also the sad moment that we had to say goodbye to the bunker.
+AEGEE-Eindhoven moved to Metaforum were it shares a room with the international student association Cosmos.
 Also, we had to leave our pub, the Bunkerbar and move to bar Hubble in Luna (former Potentiaal and E-Hoog).

-End of 2017, during Glow, AEGEE-Tbilisi came to Eindhoven to visit AEGEE-Eindhoven.
-At the same time also AEGEE-Mannheim, AEGEE-Warsaw, AEGEE-Prague and some other AEGEE-members visited Eindhoven.
+At the end of 2017, during GLOW, AEGEE-Tbilisi came to Eindhoven to visit AEGEE-Eindhoven.
+At the same time AEGEE-Mannheim, AEGEE-Warsaw, AEGEE-Prague and some other AEGEE-members visited Eindhoven.
 Finally, it was an exchange with almost 40 participants, which was quite a struggle since we couldn’t organise activities in the bunker anymore.

-In the begin of 2018 AEGEE-Eindhoven visited AEGEE-Tartu during an away exchange.
+At the beginning of 2018, AEGEE-Eindhoven visited AEGEE-Tartu during an away exchange.
 A result of the friendships that were made during the exchange was that AEGEE-Eindhoven and AEGEE-Tartu became twin antennae during spring Agora Krakow.
 An Agora which was visited by many AEGEE-Eindhoven participants (official participants and “dark Agora” participants).